vaishali-khandwala17/LearningRepo/project_structure_generator/README.md

-# PyStructure Builder
+# Project Structure Builder

-`pystructure_builder` is a Python package that automatically creates a predefined directory structure for a backend project.
+`project_structure_builder` is a Python package that automatically creates a predefined directory structure for a backend project.
 This tool helps you quickly set up the necessary folders and `__init__.py` files for a Python project.

 ## Features